Fall leaves are a value-added product

 Friday night rounded out with the Waxie Dargles playing foot-stomping sea shanties while patrons and visitors danced, milled around the booths and tasted local distilled spirits in the LAC.

 This is just a taste of all that went on at the festival Friday night.
-Stay tuned for parts two and three coming soon covering my explorations of the Dancing Turtle festival on Saturday and Sunday!
+Stay tuned for part two coming soon covering my explorations of the Dancing Turtle festival on Saturday and Sunday!